Punjab And Haryana India Travel Guide

 From the religious heart of Sikhism to a poignant memorial and a patriotic border ceremony, these landmarks offer profound insights into Punjab.

-Wagah Border Tips: Expect large crowds, especially on holidays.
+Wagah Border Tips: Expect big crowds, especially on holidays.
 Security is tight; limit bags and electronics to phones/cameras.
-Foreigners may have a separate queue.
-Book a taxi or tour in advance.
+Foreigners possibly has a separate queue.
+Book a taxi ride or tour in advance.

 Very early mornings, before 7:00 AM, or late nights offer a serene and less crowded experience.